Titotrent/Python-projects/ATM Cash Withdrawal simulation/README.md

 It includes multiple validations to ensure input correctness, such as:

-1.Rejecting non-numeric inputs.
+1. Rejecting non-numeric inputs.
-2.Disallowing withdrawals of negative values.
+2. Disallowing withdrawals of negative values.
-3.Ensuring the amount is a multiple of 100 (as with most ATMs).
+3. Ensuring the amount is a multiple of 100 (as with most ATMs).
-4.Preventing withdrawals that exceed the current balance.
+4. Preventing withdrawals that exceed the current balance.

 ### Features
 - Continuous prompt until user exits.